Guiding Principles for Digital Transformation of Investment Systems

 - Software vendors want to sell software and licenses.
 If the organization wants a business-function-specific solution and budgets to implement only that, that is what they will offer, pitch and sell their clients.

-- Consultancies and implementation partners want to sell consulting services.
-Similar to vendors, if the client wants a one-year project, they will pitch a one-year project plan.
+- Consultancies and implementation partners want to sell services.
+Similar to vendors, if the client wants a one-year project, they will pitch a project that fits into a one-year timeline.

 - Company executives and internal stakeholders all have their own objectives and competing priorities.
 Some might want to expand their operational scope and responsibilities; others might want to cut costs or transform to a more digital operating model.

-Whatever the stakeholders’ motivations, it is important that organizations fully understand their business objectives and whether those objectives make sense holistically within the context of the current organizational structure and capabilities.
+Whatever the various stakeholders’ motivations, it is important that organizations fully understand their business objectives and whether those objectives make sense holistically within the context of the current organizational structure and existing capabilities.

 Failure to holistically consider transformation goals within the context of the capabilities and state of the organization will lead to costly re-design or re-architecture at later stages.